sthaid/proj_neutron/README.txt

 - I set the bias voltage to 1700V.
 - I have seen various statements about bias voltage for this detector tube:
   - Onset of counting voltage: 1600V
-  - Recommended operating voltage: 2000-2800V (corona mode
+  - Recommended operating voltage: 2000-2800V (corona mode)
   - Recommended operating voltage: 1600V (1500-2800V)
   - Operating Voltage - 2000-2800V
   - Count Start Voltage - 1600-1750V
   - Recommended bias voltage - 1400V (proportional mode)

 Notes regarding the Ludlum 2929:
 - The Ludlum 2929 is intended to count Alpha and Beta-Gamma.
-And the hardware pulse height analyzer is factory calibrated to be used with the Model 43-10-1 Alpha/Beta Sample Counter.
+And the Ludlum's hardware pulse height analyzer is factory calibrated to be used with the Model 43-10-1 Alpha/Beta Sample Counter.
-- I chose the Ludlim 2929 because it provides the rear panel Amp-Out connection;
+- I chose the Ludlum 2929 because it provides the rear panel Amp-Out connection;
   which I use with the ADC and software to scan the signal for pulses.
 - The Ludlum 2929 manual contains a Calibration Procedures section; which describes how to calibrate the Beta pulse threshold/window, and the Alpha threshold.
 It may be possible to change the Ludlum calibration for use with the SI-19N neutron detector tube.
-But, the procedure is complicated, and I do not recomend this approach.
+But, the procedure is complicated, and I do not recommend this approach.

 Notes regarding the Measurement-Computing-USB-204 ADC
 - The 500k samples/sec ADC rate is achieved only if the ADC is configured for 1 channel.